Elevate-Code/streamlit-projectstarter/docs/authentication.md

 2. Under **Settings** set the following:
    - Name: Project name in title case (eg. "[Client Name] Reporting Dashboard").
    - Description: A brief sentence to help users identify the application during login.
+   - Copy the Client ID and Client Secret, and set `STREAMLIT_AUTH_PROVIDER=auth0` in your `.env` file
    - Allowed Callback URLs: `http://localhost:8501/oauth2callback, https://YOUR-RAILWAY-APP-URL.railway.app/oauth2callback`
    - Allowed Logout URLs: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`
    - Allowed Web Origins: `http://localhost:8501, https://YOUR-RAILWAY-APP-URL.railway.app`
-3. Scroll up to Basic Information, copy the Client ID and Client Secret, and set `STREAMLIT_AUTH_PROVIDER=auth0` in your `.env` file.
-4. Scroll to the bottom of Settings, and under Advanced Settings > Grant Types, ensure "Authorization Code" is selected.
+3. Scroll to the bottom of Settings, and under Advanced Settings > Grant Types, ensure "Authorization Code" is selected.
-5. While in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
+4. While in Advanced Settings, go to the Endpoints tab and copy the "OpenID Configuration" URL (eg. `https://YOUR-AUTH0-DOMAIN.us.auth0.com/.well-known/openid-configuration`).
 You will need this for the **STREAMLIT_AUTH_SERVER_METADATA_URL** environment variable.
-6. Click **Save Changes**
+5. Click **Save Changes**
-7. Under Credentials > Application Authentication, select "Client Secret (Basic)" as the authentication method and click Save.
+6. Back at the top of the page, under Credentials > Application Authentication, select "Client Secret (Basic)" as the authentication method and click Save.
-8. ⚠️ Proceed to the [Users/Domains Whitelisting with Auth0 Actions](#usersdomains-whitelisting-with-auth0-actions) section for details on how to whitelist specific users or organizations.
+7. ⚠️ Proceed to the [Users/Domains Whitelisting with Auth0 Actions](#usersdomains-whitelisting-with-auth0-actions) section for details on how to whitelist specific users or organizations.

-TODO: Add instructions here on how to (optionally)disable strict Auth0 password requirements (eg. 8 characters, uppercase, lowercase, number, special character) on Auth0, ... via Auth0 Tenant Dashboard, select Settings, then Advanced?
+TODO: Add instructions here on how to (optionally) disable strict Auth0 password requirements (eg. 8 characters, uppercase, lowercase, number, special character) on Auth0, ... via Auth0 Tenant Dashboard, select Settings, then Advanced?

 ### Users/Domains Whitelisting with Auth0 Actions